garett09/garett09/README.md

 -   🔭  I’m currently working on  **ROM development that I make on my own device which includes LineageOS, dotOs, and cRdroid.**
 -   🌱  I’m currently learning **Javascript, Python and more about Business Analytics.**
 -   👯  I’m looking to collaborate with other developers on **making a project, website or even contribute to open source software.**
--   📫  How to reach me: You can reach me with the links provided above and below.
+-   📫  How to reach me: You can reach me with the links provided below.
 -   🥅  2021 Goals: Contribute more to **Open Source projects**
 -   👷  Architecture: **Dynamic web application**
 -   📍   Location: **Quezon City, Philippines**